donnybrilliant/donnybrilliant.github.io/README.md

 My personal portfolio.
 Keeping it simple.
 It uses a [packagejson](https://github.com/donnybrilliant/packagejson) to list all dependencies im using on GitHub.
-It also features a fun little terminal, built upon [xterm](https://xtermjs.org/) where you can browse my repos.
+It also features a fun little terminal, built with [xterm](https://xtermjs.org/), where you can browse my repos.
 And a small slider to adjust the theme colors.

 ## Built With